Qayyum Changezi: Club career

+Early career

 He developed an interest in football while attending high school, playing for Hazara Club Quetta in his youth until making his senior debut in 1950 with Afghan Club Quetta.
-In the 1950s, he toured in club tournaments in Iran and India with Karachi Kickers and Karachi Mohammedan, and in 1956 again with Karachi Kickers and Hazara Club Quetta.
-In 1955, after winning the Seth Nagji Amarsee Memorial Football Tournament in Kozhikode by defeating Kannur Gymkhana, Changezi was praised and reportedly carried out of the Mananchira ground in Kozhikode by local fans on his shoulders after the final.
+He also played as guest player to tour in club tournaments in Iran and India with Karachi Kickers and Karachi Mohammedan, and in 1956 again with Karachi Kickers and Hazara Club Quetta.
+In 1955, after winning the Seth Nagji Amarsee Memorial Football Tournament in Kozhikode with Karachi Kickers by defeating Kannur Gymkhana 2–0, with Changezi scoring in the final.
+He was praised for his performance, and reportedly carried out of the Mananchira ground in Kozhikode by local fans on his shoulders after the final.

-Changezi started playing in the National Football Championship from 1953 and was a member of the Balochistan team that won the title in 1956 by defeating Pakistan Western Railway in Karachi on 11 November 1956, where he scored one goal in the final 2–1 victory, and was declared player of the year.
+In 1953, Changezi was first selected by the Balochistan regional selection team in the National Football Championship, and was a member of the Balochistan team that won the title in 1956 by defeating Pakistan Western Railway in Karachi on 11 November 1956, where he scored one goal in the final 2–1 victory, and was declared player of the year.
 Later on in 1959 under his captainship, Balochistan defeated East Pakistan in Hyderabad on 7 November 1959, achieving their second league title.
 In the same tournament, he scored 6 goals in the 9–0 victory against Sindh Green.

+In 1960, Changezi was suspended for a year by the Balochistan Football Federation due to misbehaviour in a trial match held at Quetta.
+However, Nonetheless, he still participated with the team in the tournament.

-When the National Football Championship structure in Pakistan transitioned from provincial to divisional based clubs, he subsequently represented Quetta, Pakistan Western Railway and Faisalabad.
-Under his captainship, Railway ended up in the second position in 15th and 16th National Championship in 1963 and 1965, after falling twice to Karachi, in the finals held in the cities of Karachi and Peshawar respectively, He played for Railway till 1966.
-In 1963, Changezi represented Dhaka Mohammedan winning the Dhaka First Division League and finishing top scorer of the tournament with 24 goals.
+When the National Football Championship structure in Pakistan transitioned from provincial to divisional based clubs in 1961, he subsequently represented Quetta Division and Faisalabad Division.